 > Largest place in county: Telluride

 > Median household income: $62,243

 San Miguel County is located in southwestern Colorado, along the Utah state border.
-While the county’s median income of $62,243 is only marginally higher than the $57,652 national median, serious financial hardship is far less common in San Miguel than in much of the rest of the country.
-For example, just 10.5% of county residents live below the poverty line, well below the 14.6% national poverty rate.
+While the county’s median annual household income of $62,243 is only marginally higher than the national median of $57,652, serious financial hardship is far less common in San Miguel than it is nationwide.
+Just 10.5% of county residents live below the poverty line, well below the 14.6% national poverty rate.

 San Miguel is one of the best educated counties in the United States.
 Among residents 25 and older, 54.1% have a bachelor’s degree or higher.
 Nationwide, just 30.9% of adults have a bachelor’s degree.